 This is hard and can be frustrating because if you mess up and the bowl uncoils or you push the sides up too far, you pretty much have to start over.
 One of the first times I did this, the bowl uncoiled and I was so frustrated that I threw it across the room in a temper tantrum.
 So don’t feel bad if you mess it up the first time or two — or if you throw it!

 Once you get the bowl to the right shape and size, you’ll want to seal the bowl so that it’s sturdy.
 I use Mod Podge and a small paintbrush or foam brush.
-Paint the Podge on thickly – the paper will absorb it and it will dry clear.
-Coat the inside of the bowl and let sit over night.
+Paint the Mod Podge on thickly.
+The paper will absorb it and it will dry clear.
+Coat the inside of the bowl and let it sit over night.
 The next day, turn the bowl over and coat the outside of the bowl.
-I usually do about 3 coats on each side.
-After it’s completely dry, you can spray it with a couple of coats of acrylic clear coat spray to eliminate tackiness, if desired.
+I usually do about three coats on each side.
+After it’s completely dry, you can spray it with a couple coats of acrylic clear coat spray to eliminate tackiness, if desired.
 Enjoy!

 Here are some additional pictures.
-I used two Clean Eating magazines for the smaller bowl and 2 .5 to 3 for the bigger bowl.
+I used two Clean Eating magazines for the smaller bowl and two and a half to three magazines for the bigger bowl.

 If you liked this article, you may also enjoy:

 - 15 non-food uses for Glad Press’n Seal